ChanlChanl

 Illustration of a person writing thoughtfully at a desk with sticky notes and a warm lamp

-You'd use this when the task is straightforward enough that the model's training data covers it.
-Classification, summarization, extraction — anything where the expected behavior is well-understood from the instruction alone.
+The simplest technique: give the model an instruction with no examples.
+Classification, summarization, extraction — anything where the expected behavior is obvious from the instruction alone.

 typescript